 - Weapon of Mass Destruction: The Zerobomb, which S.H.I.E.L.D. and HYDRA race to find in "Absolute Zero".
 This bomb can cause so much destruction, that the inventor instantly regretted creating it, and hid both it and himself from the Soviets.

-- Working Through The Chicken Pox: Iron Man does this in "Germ Of a Chance".
+- Working Through The Cold: Iron Man works through the chicken pox in "Germ of a Chance".